 Slideshare of my presentation on participant-driven and participation-rich events given at EIBTM on November 30 2011 in Barcelona.

-While preparing to emcee my Pecha Kucha session at EventCamp East Coast next week, I thought it would be useful to collect together in one place my scattered posts about the Pecha Kucha format, as well as videos of some of the Pecha Kucha sessions I’ve organized.
+While preparing to emcee my Pecha Kucha session at EventCamp East Coast next week, I thought it would be useful to collect together in one place my scattered posts about the Pecha Kucha format, as well a video of one of the Pecha Kucha presentations I’ve made.
 Enjoy!

 Why PK (Pecha Kucha) is OK (post)

 Last week, at Event Camp Twin Cities 2011, I emceed my third Pecha Kucha session.
 So I’m sharing what I’ve learned about organizing events with multiple consecutive Pecha Kucha (or Ignite) presentations.
 (If you’re thinking—What’s Pecha Kucha and why is it cool?—read this post first.)
 I’m going to gloss over information about venue selection and marketing, since these are pretty well covered on the global Pecha Kucha site.
 Instead, I’ll concentrate on some of the lesser-known but important issues that arise when you use this popular format to educate and entertain.

 The first logistical question any Pecha Kucha organizer faces is: What presentation software to use?
 The Wintel/Apple debate may have lost some of its fervor over the last few years, but in the world of presentation software it’s alive and well in the popularity of both PowerPoint and Keynote.
 Unless you’re running a session at a school or organization where all the presenters have access to the same software, it’s unfair in my view to restrict presenters to only one of these products.
 While PowerPoint has greater market-share, Keynote is more likely to be used by the creative types who tend to populate Pecha Kucha presentations.